otavioCosta2110/k8s-tui/docs/User-Guide/Resource-Management.md

 - **Related Resources**: Links to dependent resources
 - **Events**: Recent events affecting the resource

-### Sorting and Filtering

-- Use arrow keys to navigate
-- `/` to search by name
-- Results update in real-time

 ## Creating Resources

 ### Using Creation Forms